George Lopez: Television

 In 2000, after several years of performing stand-up comedy, Lopez was approached by actress Sandra Bullock for Lopez to produce and star in a comedy.
 Bullock was concerned about the lack of Hispanic-oriented sitcoms on American television and pushed to get a sitcom on television that starred Hispanics without being exclusively about the Hispanic American community.
 Long criticized by Hispanic American groups for lack of Latinos on their television shows, ABC quickly picked up the television series.
 In 2002, Lopez became one of the few Latinos to star in a television comedy series, following in the footsteps of Desi Arnaz, Freddie Prinze, and John Leguizamo.
-George Lopez is an American situation comedy that originally aired on ABC from 2002 to 2007.
-Lopez is the co-creator, writer, producer, and star of the show.

 On March 8, 2007, it was announced that George Lopez would join the Nick at Nite lineup.
 It first aired on Nick at Nite on September 10, 2007.
 On May 15, 2007, ABC announced that the series would be canceled after its sixth season.
 The show last aired on ABC September 7, 2007.
 The show also entered syndication in the fall of 2007.
 Never a big Nielsen hit in prime-time, the show became a surprise success in syndication.

-After receiving the news that his show was canceled in 2007, Lopez criticized president of ABC Entertainment Steve McPherson for using racially motivated reasons for his decision.
-The actor told the Los Angeles Times that "TV just became really, really white again", and lashed out against ABC by saying, "So a chicano can't be on TV, but a caveman can?" in reference to the short-lived sitcom Cavemen, which was replacing George Lopez on the schedule.
-Cavemen garnered a sharply negative reception from critics and viewers, and was canceled after 13 episodes.
-Lopez blamed ABC for causing over a hundred of his show's staff to become jobless.
+After receiving the news that his show was canceled in 2007, Lopez criticized the president of ABC Entertainment, Steve McPherson, for using racially motivated reasons for his decision.
+He told the Los Angeles Times that "TV just became really, really white again", and lashed out against ABC by saying, "So a chicano can't be on TV, but a caveman can?" in reference to the short-lived sitcom Cavemen, which was replacing George Lopez on the schedule; he further blamed the network for causing over a hundred members of his show's staff to become jobless.Cavemen garnered a sharply negative reception from critics and viewers, and was canceled after 13 episodes.